Running a VM with Vagrant¶

 Virtual Machine Setup¶

 Now that Vagrant is installed let’s create our Ubuntu Virtual Machine.
-Open the terminal and create a new folder called vagrand. enter the folder and run
+Open the terminal and create a new folder called vagrand.
+Within folder vagrand create a new file called Vagrantfile with following content.

-This will create a configuration file called Vagrantfile containing the settings for the virtual machine, notably the config.vm.box variable set to “ubuntu/trusty32” will tell Vagrant the specific VM we want to run (Ubuntu 14.04 “Trusty Tahr”, 32 bit version)
+This Vagrantfile containing the settings for the virtual machine, notably the config.vm.box variable set to “ubuntu/xenial64” will tell Vagrant the specific VM we want to run (Ubuntu 16.04 “Xenial Xerus”, 64 bit version).
+Please take note of comments regarding private network setup, amount of memory and port forwarding within this file.
+Further visit official vagrant documentation for more explanations on fine tuning your VM.

-The first time you run the command it is going to take some since you do not have a locally available image of the VM.
-Vagrant will download the VM from the Vagrant Could to your local system.
+The first time you run the command it is going to take some time since you do not have a locally available image of the Ubuntu 16.04 VM.
+Vagrant will download the VM from the Vagrant Cloud to your local system.

 At the end of the download process Vagrant will start the VM.